Welcome to Stonybrook School!

 The Social Studies and Science curricula encourage students to work cooperatively to develop hypotheses, experiment, and create projects that allow for connections between their lives and the past and present world around them.
 Social Studies in grades three through five includes rich literature in the content areas, weaving content-area comprehension skills throughout the curriculum.

-We also offer myriad programs to meet the needs of all students: Enrichment for All in cycle classes, Guided Study, GOAL (Gifted Opportunities in Advanced Learning), and Special Education classes based upon eligibility.
-The Fourth and Fifth Grade Band and Choir students perform concerts during the school year.
-The gym is filled to capacity on these memorable evenings!
+We also offer a variety of programs to meet the needs of all students: Enrichment for All in cycle classes, Guided Study, GOAL (Gifted Opportunities in Advanced Learning), and Special Education classes based upon eligibility.
+The Third, Fourth, and Fifth Grade Choir and our Fourth and Fifth Grade Band students perform concerts during the school year.